 Sgt Dan at the Rehabilitation Institute of Chicago with Dr. Chen.
 Dan working hard on his therapy

 For his stellar service and courage, Dan is our latest recipient of the Designing for Veterans pro bono interior design service.
-We have provided professional interior designs and architectural plans to construct a new addition to his family's home.
-A unique studio style room offers Sgt Dan independence and an environment to help him recover.
+We have provided professional interior designs, architectural and landscaping plans and constructed a new addition to his family's home.
+The unique studio style room offers Sgt Dan independence and an environment to help him recover.
 The designs include a Lutron Whole Home system to facilitate Dan's needs.
-Donated by Lutron Electronics, Daniel will be able to open and close his doors, drapes, TV and lighting as a coordinated system via an iPad donated by Verizon.
+Donated by Lutron Electronics and installed by Premiere Systems, Daniel will be able to open and close his doors, drapes, TV and lighting as a coordinated system via an iPad.
 The interior design provides a therapy approach to developing his motor skills in his arms, hands and fingers.
-Lutron is one of many contributors that are making our mission possible to help Sgt Dan recover from this quadriplegic state.
-Others include Home Depot, Sleep Number, Kohler, Benjamin Moore, HBF, Ragsdale, Inc, Tepper Electric, Irsay Plumbing, MBL Recycling, Creative Window Design, Adorn Design, Truffles and GM Builders to name only a few.
-See our donate page to learn how you can help too.
+Lutron is one of many contributors that has made our mission possible to help Sgt Dan recover from this paralyzed state.
+Others include the Home Depot Foundation, Sleep Number, Kohler, HBF, Ragsdale, Inc, Tepper Electric, Rich Irsay Plumbing, MBL Recycling, Creative Window Design, Adorn Design Group, Truffles, Sherwin Williams, James Martin Associates , Keith Clayton Furniture, Inc and GM Builders/General Contractors Dean and Tony Malicki and many others listed on our donate page (see for the full list).